Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 3+ Ranger_

-When you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{ .rsc } you can cast [:spell-lv1: Hunter's Mark] at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.
+When you hit a creature with a weapon attack or **:rsc-a: Unarmed Strike**{.rsc} you can cast [:spell-lv1: Hunter's Mark] at the target as part of the attack, applying its damage bonus and other benefits (if any) to the damage roll.

 ---